veloxineology/ThalirConnect/README.md

 ### 🔨 Under Active Development
 ThalirConnect is still a work in progress, and we are constantly adding new and exciting features to enhance the experience for both everyday users and those they care for.
 Stay tuned for frequent updates! 💡
 ---
+### Best Innovation Award-Winner at Thalir Technology and Science Expo National Round - 2024
-### Best Innovation Award-winner at Thalir Technology and Science Expo - 2024
+### Best Innovation Award-winner at Thalir Technology and Science Expo Preliminary Round - 2024
 ### Represented as an alternative to traditional care taking + monitoring devices
 ### Custom Kernel Used to test and execute functions when a specific command is sent from a verified contact via WhatsApp attached along with a unique code.
 ---